-As I’ve been feeling better, I’ve been getting back into the swing of things in the kitchen.
+As I’ve been feeling better, I’ve started to get back into the swing of things in the kitchen.
 I missed it, but I’m still being cautious with my energy.
-Instead of making elaborate meals from my plethora of awesome cookbooks, I decided to do a mini vegan reset where all my shopping lists and recipes were laid out for me.
-All I had to do was buy food and cook it.
-I don’t have to reinvent the wheel every week?
+Instead of making elaborate meals from my collection of awesome cookbooks, I decided to do a mini vegan reset where all my shopping lists and recipes were laid out for me.
+All I had to do was buy the ingredients, prepare the food, and enjoy.
+I don’t need to reinvent the wheel every week with labour-intensive meal planning?
 Who knew!
-Many of the recipes were either familiar or simplified versions of stuff I’ve made before, but the ingredients challenged me in a way I didn’t expect.
+Many of the recipes were either familiar or simplified versions of meals I’ve made before, but the ingredients challenged me in a way I didn’t expect.

-Until recently, I bought bulbs of garlic and grumbled every time I struggled to peel each stupid little clove.
-I discovered the greengrocer near my house sells little packages of peeled garlic and I cannot overstate how happy this makes me.
-I hate peeling garlic and I will never peel another fucking clove of garlic again.
-Stop doing things you hate and stop making things harder than they need to be.
+I used to buy bulbs of garlic and grumble every time I struggled to peel each stupid little clove.
+Then I discovered the produce stand near my house sells little packages of peeled garlic and I cannot overstate how happy this makes me.
+I detest peeling garlic and now I never have to peel another clove of garlic again!
+It’s okay to stop doing things you hate and stop making things harder than they need to be.
 Always buy the peeled garlic.
 That’s is a pretty great mantra, no?

 […] to rotate more ‘hit’ meals instead of trying to make four new dishes a week since that’s just bonkers, and this loaded sweet potato was one of Bogart’s top five faves a few months […]

 [ Smiles ] Lucky you!
 You can actually find peeled garlic to purchase!